 - 2 teaspoons coarse black pepper

-In a small bowl, thoroughly combine the butter, herbs, salt, and pepper.
+- In a small bowl, make the herb butter by thoroughly combining the butter, herbs, salt, and pepper.
 Using your fingers, distribute the herbed butter evenly under the skin all across the turkey.